i-like-robots/bower-glob-resolver/readme.md

 # Bower Glob Resolver

 A [resolver plugin] for [Bower] which enables the use of multiple, external `bower.json` files in your project which can be found using a [glob pattern].
+This is ideal for codebases which contain multiple packages or components.

 [resolver plugin]: https://bower.io/docs/pluggable-resolvers/
 [Bower]: https://bower.io/